a-dejesus/Jetson-Nano-UART-Digilent-Analog-Discovery-2/README.md

-# UART Python GPIO output check program using Waveforms and Digilent Analog Discovery 2
+# UART Python GPIO output check script using Waveforms and Digilent Analog Discovery 2

 Simple python script using Jetson Nano UART GPIO header and Digilent Analog Discovery 2 as a protocol analyzer.